rastapasta/foodsharing/README.md

 * Fairteiler
   * Adress, picture and information
   * Comments made to the Fairteilers wall
+  * Share button to copy or forward public Fairteiler URL
+  * Swipeable layout, number of comments in tab
+  * Navigate to profile on foodsaver image touch

 * Persisted central data ([redux](https://redux.js.org/)) store
   * Persistence of conversations, messages, foodsavers, ...